iDigitalFlame/ThunderStorm/docs/Quickstart.md

 Showtime!
 Let's get to building.

-To build with JetStream, there is three **super** (technically four) important things to remember:
+To build with JetStream, there are four **super** (technically five) important things to remember before building:

-- Configuration file "-c"
+- Configuration file `-c`
-  - Make sure it's correct!
+  - Make sure it's correct! _(You'll get errors if it isn't)_
+  - The `-rc` we are using **prevents** JetStream from linting it, just in case we need to fix it for now.
-- Output and Output Type "-o"
+- Output and output type `-o`
-  - If you would like a DLL file, don't forget to add a "-D", so "-o" becomes "-Do"
+  - If you would like a DLL file, don't forget to add a `-D`, so `-o` becomes `-Do`
 - OS/Arch
   - JetStream needs the OS/Arch (in a Go format) to build what you want.
+- Generator type
+  - By default, JetStream will use the `bolt` generator _(which builds a Bolt)_ but there are more generators that can be used!
+  - This can be changed with the `-g` argument.
 - _Overrides can be specified to change the config values for each build if you desire._
-  - These are additional command line arguments.
+  - _These are additional command line arguments._

 With that in mind, lets pick a build type.
-Heres some common ones:
+Here are some common ones:

 - windows/amd64
 - linux/amd64